If you train to train, then yes, keeping track of every little thing that goes on in your training program or in your mouth might be a good idea.

 It’s quite possible to shed a ton of fat without losing a pound, so you need to check weight in combination with the volume (girth) of space you now take up.

-It is not uncommon for people to experience a great deal of frustration with just a scale because they don’t realize that they have gained more health lean mass via their exercise routine — lean mass keeps your metabolism higher too so gaining a little bit of muscle is beneficial for long-term weight loss.
+It is not uncommon for people to experience a great deal of frustration with just a scale because they don’t realize that they have gained more healthy lean mass via their exercise routine — lean mass keeps your metabolism higher too so gaining a little bit of muscle is beneficial for long-term weight maintenance.

 I recommend that you pick up something like a Myotape for cheap ($5-10) and relatively accurate measurement tool.